Birth Preparation Course

 Attending Birth Preparation is recommended from around 20 weeks onwards.
 Early participation allows more time for further research on topics of interest, to practice relaxation, breathing, positions, supported holds etc and to investigate models of care that best suit your birth preferences.

 Each couple will receive a copy of the birth guide ‘Preparing for Birth’ by Andrea Robertson, a simple and concise text that covers pregnancy, labour, birth and postnatal care.
-You will also receive an information folder with over 40 articles to inform and inspire.
+You will also receive several articles and links to websites to inform and inspire.
 For those who are keen for more reading we have a large library of pregnancy, birth and parenting books and DVDs for you to borrow from.

 The content of this course is most suited to those aiming to have a physiologically normal (vaginal/natural) birth.
 If you have complications that limit your choices for birth, or if you prefer an elective Caesarean, much of the information discussed at the course will not be useful.
 In this case we recommend a Private Birth Preparation course that can explore other scenarios more specifically.
 You can also take the early parenting session as a stand alone course.